The Shape of Thurston's Master Teapot: Introduction

-{\bf\S\ref{sec:gaps}: Gaps in the Thurston set} explains why there appear to be ``holes'' near primitive roots of unity in the Thurston set (Figure \ref{fig:thurston_set}).
-We show that these holes are associated to discrete subgroups, proving Theorem \ref{mainthm:gaps}.
+{\bf\S\ref{sec:gaps}: Gaps in the Thurston set} explains why there appear to be ``holes'' near primitive roots of unity in the finite approximations of the Thurston set.
+We show that these holes are associated to discrete subgroups, proving the Gap Theorem~\ref{mainthm:gaps}.